Psyrbin/Onclusive_assignment/README.md

 **BERT with top k sentences and metadata** is the best model for all metrics.

-However, its performance is still worse than the results achieved in [1].
+Its performance is worse than the results achieved in [1] for all metrics except accuracy.
 This is not unexpected, since I only trained the layers added on top of BERT.
 Fine-tuning the whole transformer would improve the results, but I do not possess computational resources required to train such large models.

 # References
 [1] Kotonya, N., & Toni, F. (2020).